opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 possible errors.
 There are mainly 2 types of errors that you might see when reloading the app:

-1. Write errors like removing a nonexistent entity or inserting one that already exists, such as:
+1. Write errors, such as removing a nonexistent entity or inserting one that already exists:

     ```
     WARN  [WriteResponseImpl] Unable to DELETE PRE entry on device...: NOT_FOUND Multicast group does not exist ...
     WARN  [WriteResponseImpl] Unable to INSERT table entry on device...: ALREADY_EXIST Match entry exists, use MODIFY if you wish to change action ...
     ```

-    These are usually transient errors and **you should not worry about it**.
+    These are usually transient errors and **you should not worry about them**.
     They describe a temporary inconsistency of the ONOS-internal device state, which should be soon recovered by a periodic reconciliation mechanism.
-    Indeed, the ONOS core periodically polls the device state to make sure it's internal representation is accurate, while writing any pending modifications to the device, solving these errors.
+    The ONOS core periodically polls the device state to make sure its internal representation is accurate, while writing any pending modifications to the device, solving these errors.

     Otherwise, if you see them appearing periodically (every 3-4 seconds), it means the reconciliation process is not working and something else is wrong.
-    Try re-loading the app (`make app-reload`), if it doesn't work, check with the instructors.
+    Try re-loading the app (`make app-reload`); if that doesn't resolve the warnings, check with the instructors.

 2. Translation errors, signifying that ONOS is not able to translate the flow